Creating a Senior-Friendly Kitchen: 6 Tips to Keep your Loved One Safe

 Then, take inventory of the current light bulbs in the room.
 Replace old bulbs with LED lights to remove the harsh light that can be hard on the eyes.
 Install task lighting above workstations, below upper cabinets, and in storage spaces.

-A no-cost accessible upgrade to the kitchen is to reassess the placement of items.
+A no-cost accessible upgrade to a senior-friendly kitchen is to reassess the placement of items.

-Keep daily-use items, like cookware, in lower cabinets that are easier to reach from a wheelchair.
+Keep daily-use items, such as cookware, in lower cabinets that are easily accessible from a wheelchair.
 Even if a wheelchair isn’t being used, place these items between waist and shoulder height.
-Adding pullout landing boards of spring-assisted shelving can also help with heavy items.
+Adding pullout landing boards of spring-assisted shelving can also help with heavy items for your senior-friendly kitchen.

 Think outside the stack, and store dishes and baking sheets on end by adding dowels in your existing cabinets.
 You can also find ready-made inserts at various home stores.
 Consider lazy susan trays, full-extension slide shelving, sliding wire organizers, and pull-down shelves as well.